hetida/hetida-designer/docs/metadata_attrs.md

 ## Metadata field conventions

 The following metadata fields should be attached to timeseries objects (typically MULTITSFRAME or SERIES inputs/outputs).
 I.e.
-* we recommend that custom adapter implementations send
+* We strongly recommend that custom adapter implementations provide them!
-* some base components may expect these metadata fields in the `.attrs` dictionary of input dataframes (or multitsframes) or series.
+* Some base components may expect these metadata fields in the `.attrs` dictionary of input dataframes (or multitsframes) or series.
-* some base components may send these metadata fields in the `.attrs` dictionary of output dataframes (or multitsframes) or series objects.
+* Some base components may provide these metadata fields in the `.attrs` dictionary of output dataframes (or multitsframes) or series objects.

 ```
 {
     # Start / End timestamps of the queried time interval in explicit UTC isoformat:

     "ref_interval_start_timestamp": "2023-01-01T00:00:00+00:00",
     "ref_interval_end_timestamp": "2023-01-01T00:00:00+00:00",

     # Type of queried time interval (one of
     # "left_closed", "right_open", "right_closed", "left_open", "closed", or "open"):

     "ref_interval_type": "closed",

     # Queried metrics as array/list (List with exactly one entry for a
     # single timeseries)

     "ref_metrics": ["sensor_a", "sensor_b"],
 }
 ```

+Some remarks:
+* `ref_interval_start_timestamp`, `ref_interval_end_timestamp` together with `ref_interval_type` carry all information necessary for the "gap detection" use case described at the beginning of this page.
+* `ref_metrics` is additionally necessary for this use case if one wants to implement it for a bundle of timeseries received as multitsframe: If there is no datapoint at all for a certain metric, you need to know that you should return an interval sized gap for that metric.
+* `ref_metrics` can even be helpful for a single (time)series when organizing data / results.
+Therefore we recommend to always attach it.

 ## Adapter support
-Some of the builtin adapters support sending and receiving metadata:
+Several builtin adapters support sending and receiving metadata:
-* The direct provisioning adapter's special format is mentioned above.
+* The direct provisioning adapter's special format was mentioned above.
-* See [here](./adapter_system/generic_rest_adapters/web_service_interface.md), like direct provisioning
+* See [here](./adapter_system/generic_rest_adapters/web_service_interface.md) for how to provide and receive `.attrs` metadata for your own generic rest adapters.
+* The [sql adapter](./adapter_system/sql_adapter.md) timeseries table feature provides the metadata from the above convention for its MULTITSFRAME source(s).